tpimh/intraFont/README.md

 # Samples

-There are two samples included using the graphics library from Yeldarb's tutorials on psp-programming.com
+There are two samples included demonstrate usage but delegate platform specific code into seperate files.

-It should be easy enough to add to any other library.

 # Dependencies

+All:
 - libccc (included in the package)

+Dreamcast:

+- GLdc (included, or provide your own)

+Desktop (win/lin):

+- glfw3 (windows included, linux use system)
+- galogen (included)

 # Performance